barbarosweb3/cs-staring_projects/README.md

 5. Create a Pull Request

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

----
-📝 *Son Güncelleme / Last Update: 02/01/2024*
+📝 Son Güncelleme / Last Update: 07/01/2024